centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-dns.md

 ## Features

 - Manage DNS zones for your domains at CentralNic brands
-- Currenctly supported registrar modules: ISPAPI and RRPproxy
+- Currenctly supported registrar modules: ISPAPI and CentralNic Reseller
 - Define a global zone, to be applied to all new domain registrations
 - Define zones for specific hosting products, to be applied when registering a domain belonging to a hosting product
 - Supports A, AAAA, MX, MXE, CNAME, TXT and SRV records